LinusU/stream-file-type/readme.md

 ### `FileType#fileTypePromise() => Promise`

 Returns a `Promise` of the detected file type.
-If the `file-type` event has already been emitted, the promise will be resolved with the result, otherwise the promise will be resolved when the file-type is detected, or rejected if an error occurs.
+If the `file-type` event has already been emitted, the promise will be resolved with the result, otherwise the promise will be resolved when the file-type is detected.